 - Down with a fever, cough or the flu?
 Wear a mask and seek medical attention right away.
 Psst… there’s no need to wear one if you’re well.
 Save it for a rainy day.
 These aren’t our favourite kind of face masks but while we’re on the topic, make sure you get the right type and learn how to use it properly.
-The government will also be providing masks for every household from now until 9 Feb.
+The government also provided masks for every household in Feb.

 - Cover your mouth with a tissue paper when coughing or sneezing and dispose of the tissue in a rubbish bin immediately.

 - Travelled recently?
 Monitor your health closely for two weeks upon your return.
-We suggest putting any travel plans (especially to China) on hold until you get the green light from official reports.
+We suggest putting any travel plans on hold until you get the green light from official reports.